YeahISurf/cre-deal-finder/README.md

 ## Project Status and Known Issues

-**Current Status**: Beta (v1.2.0)
+**Current Status**: Beta (v1.3.0)

 ### 🐛 Known Issues

-1. **OpenAI API Connection Issues**:
+1. **OpenAI o1 Model Parameter Issues**:
-   - Intermittent "Unexpected token 'A', "An error o"... is not valid JSON" errors
-   - This appears to be related to OpenAI API formatting inconsistencies or rate limiting
-   - We've implemented fallback mechanisms but sometimes the API call still fails
-   - The app will use sample analysis in case of error, so functionality is maintained
+   - Fixed in v1.3.0: o1 models require `max_completion_tokens` instead of `max_tokens`
+   - Fixed in v1.3.0: o1-mini does not support 'system' role in messages
+   - We now handle these model-specific requirements correctly

-2. **Model Availability**:
+2. **API Reliability**:
-   - Initially attempted to use premium models (o1, o1-mini) but encountered access issues
-   - Currently using gpt-3.5-turbo for reliability but may miss some nuances in analysis
-   - Premium models would likely provide better analysis if access issues are resolved

-3. **Limited Error Details**:
-   - OpenAI API sometimes returns generic error messages
+   - Occasional timeouts or rate-limiting from OpenAI API
-   - Difficult to diagnose exact cause of API failures
+   - Model availability may vary based on your account permissions
+   - Multi-model cascade system ensures some model will work

+3. **Error Details**:
-   - More detailed error reporting would help troubleshooting
+   - We now log detailed error information for better diagnosis
+   - Implemented proper error handling for each model type
+   - Added fallback mechanisms to ensure analysis is always available

 ### 🔧 Troubleshooting

 - **API Key Issues**: Ensure you're using a valid OpenAI API key with appropriate quota and model access
+- **Model Access**: Check your OpenAI account to see which models you have access to
 - **Fallback Mode**: If encountering persistent API issues, use the "Sample Analysis" mode toggle
 - **Error Details**: Check browser console for more detailed error messages
 - **Rate Limiting**: If you receive errors, wait a few minutes before trying again